History of Deportivo de La Coruña: 1950: Close to first title

 The team went up, down, and up again until they reached their best achievement in the first 44 years of existence: second place in the season 1949/1950.
 Back then Chaver Gómez was president of the club and Scopelli was coach.
-Deportivo lost the Spanish title to Atlético de Madrid after the Galicians only were able to take one point from Athletic Bilbao in the San Mamés Stadium on the final day of the season.
+Deportivo lost the Spanish title to Atlético de Madrid after the Galicians only were able to take one point from Atlético de Bilbao in the San Mamés Stadium on the final day of the season.

 In those years the club was expanding to an "overseas" level as the team incorporated two Argentine players: Corcuera and Oswaldo.
 They would become part of an attacking line consisting of them and Franco, Moll, and Tino; four South American players and one "Coruñés" and they became known as the Orquesta Canaro.

 This attacking force achieved that Deportivo started their "Golden Decade" and stayed in the highest division until 1957.
 For the club this was an exceptional period and legendary personnel such as Argentine coach Helenio Herrera, Pahíño, and Spain's future European Footballer of the Year, Luis Suárez, featured at the club in this lustrous decade.